 With the right money management, you can see in this example this could have been a serious winner.

 Once you understand the method you can find countless examples.
 Every market, FOREX, Equities and Futures each exhibit these patterns to some degree.

 Lets look at another example using the USDCAD.
 You can see in this example there are multiple entry points for both trend and counter trend trades.

 The example below shows the GBPUSD making a bottom and bouncing back.
-And multiple entry points from the same set Fibonacci Retracements levels.
+And multiple entry points from the same set Fibonacci Retracement levels.

-You can never tell when price action it going blow well beyond the 100% level.
+You can never tell when price action is going blow well beyond the 100% level.